Geraldine Downey, PhD, Director, Center for Justice; Robert Johnston Niven Professor of Humane Letters in Psychology – Columbia University.

 Isaac Scott, Artist and Activist, Arts & Communications Coordinator, Center for Justice – Columbia University

-Isaac Scott is a formerly incarcerated artist and activist.
+Pastor Isaac Scott is a formerly incarcerated artist and activist.
 As the Program Director for The Confined Arts, he is a leader in promoting justice reform and prison abolition through the transformative power of the arts.
 Since returning to society, he’s combined fine art and graphic design with his passion for the arts to accomplish goals that could not have been achieved without such a socially valued means of expression.
 Isaac’s passion for equal human rights runs deep as a result of being directly affected by the criminal justice system and its disenfranchising nature.
-Today, Isaac is studying film and media at the Columbia University School of General Studies and is the Arts and Communications Coordinator at the Center for Justice at Columbia University.
+Today, Isaac is a 2018 Change Agent Award recipient from the School of General Studies at Columbia University, where he currently studies film and media as a Justice in Education Scholar.
+Pastor Scott is also the Arts and Communications Coordinator at the Center for Justice at Columbia University.
 His work includes research, public speaking, and managing the center’s public outreach.
 Isaac is studying filmmaking to pursue his ambitions for producing content that honestly represents the true lived narratives of stigmatized people.
 He believes that art, in every form, is effective in changing perceptions and conquering stigma.
 Through lived experience, Isaac personally understands the need for realistic representations of individuals like himself, who’ve been convicted of a crime in the past.
 Isaac also understands the healing power of the arts; it’s influential enough to transform both the artist and the audience.
 He is now in a position to assist those artists following behind him and to use his creativity in many ways to continue educating and promoting change.

 Richard, is the Program Coordinator for the Justice-in-Education Initiative and a Community Outreach Fellow.
 He holds a BA in Sociology from Pitzer College and plans to pursue his doctorate degree in Sociology, with a focus on the nexus between our Public Education System and the Criminal Justice System.
 He is also one of the featured persons in the 2014 documentary, Cooler Bandits.
 The film follows the unfathomable journeys of three of his friends and himself as they cope with the harsh realities of prison life, its impact on their families and friendship, and their struggle to reintegrate back into a world that is vastly different from the one they left nearly 20 years ago.
 In his free time Richard enjoys reading, writing, and exploring his new found home of New York City.